terwer/jvue/README.md

 ## jvue
 Next light-weight,responsive project
-With Docker,Vue,Vue CLI 3,webpack and Spring Boot
+With Docker,Vue,Vue CLI 3,webpack,Java and Spring Boot

-# Important Changes in JVue 4
+# Important Changes in Jvue 4

 Use Docker for deploy